Parents of American held by Islamic State release photos, letter

 They have also said their son served in the U.S. Army during the Iraq war before being medically discharged.
 Pentagon records show he spent a year in the army as a Ranger and was deployed to Iraq from April to July 2007.

-After leaving the army, Kassig became an emergency medical technician and traveled to Lebanon in May 2012, volunteering in hospitals and treating Palestinian refugees and those fleeing Syria's civil war.
+After leaving the army, Kassig became an emergency medical technician and travelled to Lebanon in May 2012, volunteering in hospitals and treating Palestinian refugees and those fleeing Syria's civil war.

 (Reporting by Daniel Wallis in Denver)